 Evidently, one of the main concerns when applying for a loan is how legitimate a company is.
 Fortunately, the Internet allows for some easy research to be carried out.
 In the first instance you can look towards sites such as Google and Trustpilot for reviews.
 Another avenue to explore is the online presence of a company.
 If the company doesn't have a registered UK address and contact number, you would probably be better advised to look elsewhere.

-More often than not, applicants will make an online application with a lender.
+More often than not, applicants will use an online form with a lender.
 The lender will present the applicant with an online form that looks to capture data about their identity so it can ensure that the loan is being paid to the right person.
 The form will also look to capture information about the applicant's current financial commitments and employment status.

 Once the online form has been completed, one of two things can happen.
 The first is that you will be offered an instant online decision, with further information either being sent to your email, or your home address.

-In some instances, the lender may not be able to give you an online decision, so may need to acquire some further information before making a final decision.
-Again, the lender will either contact you by email or home address.
-Some lender may choose to contact you via telephone if a contact number was listed on your application.
+In some instances, the lender may not be able to give you an online decision, so may need to acquire some further information before coming to a final decision.
+Again, the lender will either get in touch by email or home address.
+Some lender may choose to contact you via telephone if a telephone number was listed on your application.

 Apply via Telephone

-Making an application for a long-term loan over the telephone is similar to that of an online application, only you will be answering questions asked by a representative of the company.
-The application process can take a little longer, but it does allow you to ask any questions you have in relation to your loan, such as the interest rate, and how long it will take you to repay the loan along with the interest.
+Making an application over the telephone is similar to online, only you will be answering questions asked by a representative of the company.
+The process can take a little longer, but it does allow you to ask any questions you have in relation to your loan, such as the interest rate, and how long it will take you to repay the loan along with the interest.

 As before, you will either receive an instant decision, or be advised that more checks will need to be carried out before a financial decision is made.
-How the lender chooses to contact you will depend on your preferences, but will be by telephone, mail or email.
+How the lender chooses to get in touch you will depend on your preferences, but will be by telephone, mail or email.

 What Happens Next?